ml-comm/ddns/README.md

 </p>

 ## Register
-Please read the [documentation](https://docs.is-a-good.dev) to register a new domain manually.
+Please read the [documentation](https://ddns.mlcommunity.dev) about how to register a subdomain.
 ---

 Your pull request **will not** be merged if: